TJ-rpg/dune/directory/Non-Player Characters/Geeta_Varmoth.md

 Geeta is tall and athletic, with dark skin and short hair.
 She quickly adapted to stillsuit use, but when she’s not wearing one, she likes simple, unencumbering garb.

+Geeta is daring and proud.
+She is stealthy and has skills in espionage.